EyuKaz/rock-paper-scissors/README.md

 ---

 ## 🐻 **About Me**
 Hi there!
-I'm [Your Name], a developer who loves creating fun and interactive projects.
+I'm Eyu, a developer who loves creating fun and interactive projects.
 If you enjoyed this game, feel free to check out my other projects on [GitHub](https://github.com/EyuKaz) or say hi on [Twitter](https://twitter.com/EyuKaz)!

 ---